 Definition of Roman law in English:

-The law code of the ancient Romans forming the basis of civil law in many countries today.
+The law code of the ancient Romans, which forms the basis of civil law in many countries today.

 - It was much influenced by notions of canon law and Roman law, which at this time was being ‘received’ in many European countries.